clij/clij2-docs/reference_closeIndexGapsInLabelMap.md

 subsequent labels will be relabelled.

 Thus, afterwards number of labels and maximum label index are equal.
+This operation is mostly performed on the CPU.

 ### Usage in ImageJ macro
 ```